-Then repeat for the other end, again making sure that the two sides are aligned perfectly, just like a square and pin it in place.
-And your block is pinned and ready to sew.
-(And like I said above, if you get going and find you want a few more pins great, that can especially be helpful if you are doing some of the larger size blocks.
-Just center another pin between your current pins and again, be careful not to pull the fabric to much as these are cut on the bias).
+Repeat for the other end, again making sure that the two sides are aligned perfectly, just like a square and pin it in place.
+Then, your block is pinned and ready to sew.
+(Like I said above, if you get going and find you want a few more pins, then that’s great!
+It can especially be helpful if you are doing some of the larger size blocks.
+Just center another pin between your current pins and be careful not to pull the fabric too much, as these are cut on the bias.)

-Now just try to imagine that you are sewing just like sewing straight lines.
+Now, just try to imagine that you are sewing just like sewing straight lines.
 I like to use the finger on my right hand to keep the two edges of my fabric aligned and the fingers on my left hand to smooth or pull out any bubbles that are in the way.
-Just smooth those outward, you only have to have a 1/4″ of flat sewing space.
-And again, just worry about smoothing out your sewing patch right before it goes under the presser foot.
+Just smooth those outward; you only have to have a 1/4″ of flat sewing space.
+Again, just worry about smoothing out your sewing patch right before it goes under the presser foot.

-Just keep aligning with the right hand and smoothing with the left hand.
+Keep aligning with the right hand and smoothing with the left hand.
 The fabrics will ease into position right where they should be as long as you be sure to keep the edges aligned.
-Every once and a while, you might find that you need to lift your presser foot to smooth out a stubborn crease and that is all good, just be sure your needle is in the down position.
+Every once and a while, you might find that you need to lift your presser foot to smooth out a stubborn crease, and that is all good; just be sure your needle is in the down position.

-And just like starting, I like to backstitch a few stitches on the end.
-Again, it isn’t necessary, I just like the idea of holding that bias seam in place 😉
+Just like starting, I like to backstitch a few stitches on the end.
+Again, it isn’t necessary; I just like the idea of holding that bias seam in place.

-Now, I just went through that super fast, and I know, it can be hard to tell from the pictures, but just remember, slow and steady and try to relax.
-Practice, practice practice and trust me, within a few blocks you are going to be flying through these 😉
+Now, I know I just went through that super fast.
+It can be hard to tell from the pictures, but just remember, work slowly and steadily and try to relax.
+Practice, practice practice, and trust me, within a few blocks you are going to be flying through these!

-And now, you are ready to press your blocks.
+Now, you are ready to press your blocks.
 We will be pressing towards the Pie piece.
-And I know, it seems like it would be easier to press towards the crust, but we press towards the pie so that when we sew these Drunkard Path blocks into our Summer Solstice Blocks, we don’t have 4 layers of bulk right where we only have 1/4″ of fabric to sew in 🙂
+And I know: It seems like it would be easier to press towards the crust, but we press towards the pie so that when we sew these Drunkard Path blocks into our Summer Solstice Blocks, we don’t have 4 layers of bulk right where we only have 1/4″ of fabric to sew in.

-So, begin by grabbing the corner of pie with one hand and gently pulling it outward and at the same time pressing the center of the crust seam inward.
+Begin by grabbing the corner of pie with one hand and gently pulling it outward.
+At the same time, press the center of the crust seam inward.
 Pulling gently will just ensure that we don’t have any little bubbles in our seam.

-And now again, change the direction of your pulling to pull outward and rotate the point of your iron into the renaming corner, being sure to use that point to help get right into the edge of that seam.
-It really gets fast when you get the hand of it and you won’t have to lift your iron or let go with your other hand, it is just shifting the way are pulling as you go.
+Again, change the direction of your pulling to pull outward and rotate the point of your iron into the renaming corner, being sure to use that point to help get right into the edge of that seam.
+It really gets fast when you get the hang of it and you won’t have to lift your iron or let go with your other hand; it’s just a matter of shifting the way you pull as you go.